raluvy95/nimo/README.md

 I am not sure if this project will work for other platform except for Linux.

 # Usage
-Clone this project, then run `nimble build` and run with `./nimo 6969`.
-You'll able to view your site at http://localhost:6969.<br>This could work for other apps such as `curl` and `nc`.
+Clone this project, then run `nimble build` and run with `./nimo <directory>`.
+You'll able to view your site at http://localhost:8000.
 You may improve performance and less console output with `-d:release` option